bootphon/XLingCorrelation/specs.md

 - different sizes of the same corpus
 - different children of the same corpus
 - different age ranges of the same corpus
-- different sizes of the same corpus
-- different measures? only WG comp for now
+- _different measures? only WG comp for now_

 r2_measure_unit:
 - index: algos